music-encoding/tablature-ig/README.md

 ### Schemata

-This will contain ODD customisations of the MEI schema for our recommendations.
+Contains ODD customisations of the MEI schema for our recommendations.
-Currently, they are customisations from previous work on this as part of the Transforming Musicology](http://www.transforming-musicology.org/) project.
+Originally, these were customisations from previous work on this as part of the [Transforming Musicology](https://github.com/TransformingMusicology) project.

 Comprising of: